1107 Lictoria: Naming

 This minor planet was named after the symbol of fascism used by the Italian Fascist Party.
 The symbol was called "Fasci Littori", or "Fasces Lictores" in Latin (derived from fasces and lictor).
 Several other things such as festivals (littoriali) and fast trains (littorine) were given related names during the fascist period.
 In particular, the Italian city of Latina was founded under the name "Littoria" in 1932.
 The author of the Dictionary of Minor Planet Names, Lutz Schmadel, corresponded with Italian-born astronomer Paul Comba to confirm the meaning for this asteroid.

 Physical characteristics

 In the Bus–Binzel SMASS classification, Lictoria is a Xc-subtype that transitions from the X-type to the carbonaceous C-type asteroids.
 It has also been characterized as a primitive P-type asteroid by the Wide-field Infrared Survey Explorer (WISE).
 The Hygiea family's overall spectral type is a mixture of C-type and somewhat brighter B-type asteroids.

 Rotation period

 Several rotational lightcurve of Lictoria have been obtained from photometric observations by astronomers William Koff, Eric Barbotin, Stefano Sposetti and Matthieu Conjat, as well as Hiromi and Hiroko Hamanowa (U=2/3/2/2/3).
-Analysis f the best-rated lightcurve from February 2008 gave a rotation period of 8.5616 hours with a consolidated brightness variation between 0.16 and 0.30 magnitude (U=3).
+Analysis of the best-rated lightcurve from February 2008 gave a rotation period of 8.5616 hours with a consolidated brightness variation between 0.16 and 0.30 magnitude (U=3).